One of the most common requests I get from couples looking for ways to symbolise their union during the ceremony is a handfasting.

 The handfasting ritual involves gently wrapping cord, ribbon or fabric around your clasped hands and then gently tying a knot.
-The exact origins of handfasting are unknown.
-It has been associated with Pagan, Neopaganism Viking/Norse, Wiccan, folklore, Celtic, Judaic and Hindu weddings.
+The exact origins of handfasting are unknown although it has been associated with Pagan, Neopaganism Viking/Norse, Wiccan, folklore, Celtic, Judaic and Hindu weddings.
 As I am based in Wales, I will focus on the Celtic origin.

 What about handfasting colours?